raphaelweis/raphaelweis.github.io/content/projects.md

 The application is written in [Kotlin](https://kotlinlang.org) and targets Android SDK versions 35 and up.
 It uses the [Jetpack Compose framework](https://developer.android.com/compose) and follows the latest [Material 3 guidelines](https://m3.material.io), including [Material You](https://m3.material.io/blog/announcing-material-you).
 RCube stores it's data locally in the already available [SQLite](https://www.sqlite.org) databases on android devices.
 The app also follows the android guidelines regarding project structure and local data handling, with the [Room](https://developer.android.com/training/data-storage/room) library.

-RCube is fully open-source and you can check the it's source code on [GitHub](https://github.com/raphaelweis/RCube/).
+RCube is fully open-source and you can check it's source code on [GitHub](https://github.com/raphaelweis/RCube/).

 ![A screenshot of the timer screen for the RCube app](/rcube.png)